Some cochlear implant systems include a remote control for the processor. The functions of any remote can be divided into two classes.

 Because AutoSound continuously adapts to different listening environments, and the controls are not available for inadvertent changing of settings, this is an appealing configuration for both pediatric and geriatric users.

-The Nucleus 5 processor has two programmable buttons.
-In Simple Mode, one button changes programs, and the other turns on and off the telecoil.
+The Nucleus 6 processor has two programmable buttons.
+In Simple Mode, one is the power button, and the other turns on and off the tele coil.
 To change volume in Simple Mode, you must use the Remote Assistant.
-In Advanced Mode, the processor buttons control the volume.
-Repeated presses increase or decrease the volume.
-The processor buttons may be assigned to other functions, but these are the most common.
+In Advanced Mode, the various types of presses on the processor buttons control the volume, sensitivity, program, and tele coil.

 For bilateral users who change settings often, the Remote Assistant is especially useful.
 It can control both processors at once, so you can control volume or program selection with single button presses.